rayworks/DroidCast/README.md

 # DroidCast

+[中文文档](/README_CN.md)

 An experimental demo for capturing and displaying screenshot of Android devices.
-[中文文档](/README_CN.md)

 ### Note:
-For the "Unix-like" OS, once apk file generated, you can use the [cmd_tool](/cmd_tool/cmd_runner.c) to simplify the following `adb` related operations.
+For the "Unix-like" OS, once apk file installed, you can use the [cmd_tool](/cmd_tool/cmd_runner.c) to simplify the following `adb` related operations.

 ## Usage:

-* Install the apk properly on the phone
+* Install the apk properly on the phone (Don't install it via `Run 'app'` from Android Studio).

 ```
 ./gradlew clean installDebug